Skip to main content

 We have been working on any video added to our site since August 2019 to ensure it meets accessibility regulations.

-We use YouTube to embed videos onto our web pages.
-We are not responsible for the accessibility of the YouTube platform.
+We use YouTube to embed videos onto our web pages and use their scripting service.
+We do check that the wording is compliant; however, we are not responsible for the accessibility of the YouTube platform.

 Maps

-In most cases, we use Google Maps and will be continuing to use Google Maps where we can.
+In most cases, we use Google Maps and will continue to use it where we can.

 Third-party content